StoychoMihaylov/lustars-microservices/README.md

-# Lustars is a dating app focused targeting bulgarians living in the country or abroad.
+# Lustars is a dating app targeting bulgarians living in the country or abroad.
 The app is base on microservices architecture and technologies sucha as:
   - ReactJS for front-end browser access
   - React Native for mobile app